Get

 9. Get Support

 Work closely with a professional dog trainer to learn more about your dog’s behavior and what you can do to counteract it in the future.
-Even the most well-meaning behavior modification techniques can be detrimental if applied incorrectly.
+Even the most well-meaning behavior modification techniques can be detrimental if misused.
 A qualified professional can assess your dog’s personality and your level of experience to provide a treatment plan customized to your exact needs.

 Final Thoughts

 Part of being a responsible dog owner is educating yourself on the psychology behind your pet’s behaviors.
 Knowing the common reasons dogs resort to aggressive behaviors and what you can do to prevent bites from occurring is important so you know what is expected of you as their pack leader.
-The more you know and understand, the less likely it is that your dog will bite.
+The more you know and understand, the less likely your dog will bite.
 If your pup has shown aggressive tendencies in the past, you may want to reach out to your veterinary team or professional dog trainers for help to prevent such behaviors from happening in the future.

 Featured Image Credit: dimid_86, Shutterstock